Request a DemoLog In(844) 692-0626

 George Franco

-George Franco is the Vice President of Advanced Technologies and Innovation at Moss Construction.
-George spearheads the shaping and execution of a comprehensive innovation strategy that aligns with Moss’ overall growth objectives, including identifying and implementing emerging trends and technologies into the firm’s core operations.
-With more than 20 years of experience in technology and 17 years at Moss, George has concentrated his efforts and has played an essential role in Moss’ technological evolution.
-He began his career in construction operations and scheduling, before driving the implementation of virtual design and construction (VDC) and building information modeling (BIM) companywide.
+George Franco is the Chief Innovation Officer at Alberici Constructors.
+He previously served as Vice President of Advanced Technologies and Innovation at Moss Construction.
+George spearheads the shaping and execution of a comprehensive innovation strategy, including identifying and implementing emerging trends and technologies into the firm’s core operations.
+With over two decades of experience applying technology to improve construction outcomes and predictability, George is passionate about helping companies take full advantage of the technological revolution.
+He began his career in construction operations and scheduling, before driving the implementation of virtual design and construction (VDC) and building information modeling (BIM).
 George earned a business degree from the University of Florida and the distinction as a top-of-class graduate from the U.S. Navy’s engineering core.
 He earned graduate certificates from MIT’s Innovation and Technology program as well as Stanford’s Graduate School of Business.
 George sits on the Board of Advisors of Florida International University’s School of Construction Management.

 View profile